-Become a part of the Stormwater Committee.
-Help educate your neighbors on Stormwater issues!
+Become a part of our Stormwater Committee.
+Help educate your neighbors on storm water issues.

 - Volunteer for an Adopt-a-Stream program or Storm Drain Stenciling Program

-- Teachers and educators are always welcome to contact the Stormwater technician/Water Resources Manager to speak in to your class about Stormwater
+- Teachers and educators are always welcome to contact the Stormwater Technician/Water Resources Manager to speak to your class about fun facts regarding Stormwater.

 For details on these projects, opportunities and more, contact the Water Resources Manager.

-Stormwater is one division of the Water Resources Department.
+The Stormwater is just one division of the Water Resources Department.

 - Water Resources Director: Tim Garner